LearnToProgramRoanoke/LearnToProgramRoanoke.github.io/README.md

 **March, 2019**

 Welcome to the new blog for Learn To Program, Roanoke!
-As new projects are developed, comments and suggestions will be added here.
-The same code will be located in the repositories.
+As projects are developed, comments and suggestions will be added here.
+The sample code will be located in the repositories.

 Thanks for visiting!